wuwowuyi/Recommender/Deep Neural Networks for YouTube Recommendations.md

 My notes and summary on paper [Deep Neural Networks for YouTube Recommendations](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf).

 This is a concise paper packed with rich details!
+Also one of the best papers I've ever read!

 ## Introduction
 Why recommending YouTube videos is hard